NAVEENKODALI322/creator-toolkit/creator-toolkit/blog/posts/how-to-write-video-hooks-that-work.md

----
-title: "How to Write a Hook That Actually Keeps People Watching"
-slug: "how-to-write-video-hooks-that-work"
-date: "2026-07-27"
-excerpt: "The first five seconds decide whether your video gets watched or scrolled past.
-Here's a practical breakdown of what makes a hook work, with examples."
-tags: ["Video Editing", "Content Strategy", "Beginner Guide"]
----

-# How to Write a Hook That Actually Keeps People Watching

 You can have the best content in your video, and it won't matter if nobody makes it past the first five seconds.
 That's the entire job of a hook: buy you enough time for the rest of the video to do its job.

 ## Why the First Few Seconds Decide Everything